form3tech-oss/interview-accountapi/README.md

 - Implement an authentication scheme

 ## How to submit your exercise
-- Create a private repository, copy the `docker-compose` from this repository
+- Create a private [GitHub](https://help.github.com/en/articles/create-a-repo) repository, copy the `docker-compose` from this repository
+- [Invite](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository) @form3tech-interviewer-1 and @form3tech-interviewer-2 to your private repo
 - Let us know you've completed the exercise using the link provided at the bottom of the email from our recruitment team
 - Usernames of the developers reviewing your code will then be provided for you to grant them access to your private repository